Jordan-Sun/Camkes-Priority-Parser/ReadMe.md

 ## Introduction

 Camkes priority parser provides a parser that parse a .dot formatted dag tree and a setup file or a camkes configuration file.
-The parser will then print the computed `r_priority` and `r_num_threads` to `stdout`.
+The parser will then print the computed `priority` and `num_threads` to `stdout`.
+It additionally warns the user if there are potential overcounting or other issues.

 ## Insallation

+The parser can be build from source rather quickly through running cmake:
 ```
 git clone https://github.com/Jordan-Sun/Camkes-Priority-Parser.git
 cmake CMakeList.txt